'Forever chemicals' are in takeout food containers. Should you worry? | CBC News

 Health Canada says there's evidence other PFAS that are replacing banned PFAS are also associated with environmental or human health effects.
 That's why the government is considering regulating all PFAS as a group.

 In the meantime, levels of PFAS are detectable in the blood of Canadians and the Government of Canada is continuing to monitor for certain chemicals.
 As of 2016 and 2017, 98.5 per cent of Canadians had PFAS in their blood.
-It has even been found in the blood of people in remote northern Indigenous communities in levels that were sometimes similar to levels in people further south.
+It has even been found in the blood of people in remote northern Indigenous communities in levels that were sometimes similar to levels in people farther south.

 Why are they found in food packaging?
 What kinds?

-PFAS are commonly used to make paper grease-resistant, so they are used in many fast food containers and wrappers.
+PFAS are commonly used to make paper grease-resistant, so they are used in many fast-food containers and wrappers.
 In that sense, finding them was no surprise.
 But the researchers wanted details about Canadians' exposure to PFAS through paper food packaging.

-In the new study, published Tuesday in the journal Environmental Science and Technology Letters, researchers from Canada, the U.S. and Switzerland tested 42 kinds of paper food packaging collected in Toronto between February and March 2020, including compostable paper bowls, sandwich and burger wrappers, popcorn serving bags, and bags for desserts such as donuts.
+In the new study, published Tuesday in the journal Environmental Science and Technology Letters, researchers from Canada, the U.S. and Switzerland tested 42 kinds of paper food packaging collected in Toronto between February and March 2020, including compostable paper bowls, sandwich and burger wrappers, popcorn serving bags, and bags for desserts such as doughnuts.

 Many of these kinds of packaging may become more common in Canada following a ban on the sale of many kinds of plastic takeout containers starting last December.